 The best way to approach a simple wager is to keep it simple.
 If you have the winner, take that wager.
 You’ll quickly learn when the odds become too long, making the bet not worth your time or money.

-he Round boxing wager is very similar to betting the moneyline as it is another simple wager to place.
-All you are doing is picking the winner, just like the moneyline, and the round the match will last.
+The Round boxing wager is very similar to betting the Moneyline as it is another simple wager to place.
+All you are doing is picking the winner, just like the Moneyline, and the round the bout will end.

-Obviously, the Round boxing wager has much better odds than the moneyline wager as the degree of difficulty is kicked up a notch.
-Having the winner and going the distance is one of the more popular plays with a Round wager, although it will not pay as well as many other Round bets, it will pay better than a simple moneyline wager.
+Obviously, the round boxing wager has much better odds than the Moneyline wager as the degree of difficulty is kicked up a notch.
+Having the winner and going the distance is one of the more popular bets with a round wager.
+However, it will not pay back as well as many other round bets.
+Although, it will pay better than a simple Moneyline wager.

 The key to this wager is knowing your fighters.
-Some fighters are great knockout artists; others are adept at not being hit and outlasting their opponents, and therefore are more accustomed to winning on points.
+Some fighters are great knockout artists.
+However, others are adept at not being hit and outlasting their opponents, and therefore are more accustomed to winning on points.
 Understanding the strengths and weaknesses of both fighters is essential.
 It takes two to tango, and two to box.
-Liking one fighter is fine, but knowing both is the key to winning boxing wagers such as this.
+Liking one fighter is fine but knowing both is the critical element to winning boxing wagers such as this.

-A different version of the Round boxing wager is the Group Round.
-For this wager, you don’t have to the exact round where the fight ends.
-The rounds are divided up into groups.
-For example: Rounds 1 through 3 are Group 1.
-Rounds 4 through 6 are Group 2.
+A different version of the round boxing wager is the group round betting market.
+For this wager, you don’t have to pinpoint the exact round when the fight ends.
+Instead, the rounds are divided up into groups.
+For example, rounds one through three are group one.
+Rounds four through six are group two.

-Rounds 7 through 9 are Group 3 and Rounds 10 through 12 are Group 4.
-As you can see, it is a little easier than the Round wager.
-You just need to pick the winner and the Round Group the fight is won.
-The odds and payouts are not quite as good as with the Round wager, but still much better than the usual Moneyline bet and could offer a good insurance rather than having just the one round.
+Rounds seven through nine are group three, and the remaining rounds are group four.
+As you can see, it is a little easier than the round betting market.
+You just need to pick the winner and the round group when the fight is won.
+The odds and payouts are not quite as good as with the round wager, but still much better than the usual Moneyline bet and could offer a good insurance rather than having just the one round.

-Another very popular boxing wager is on the method of victory.
+Another very popular boxing bet can be found in the method of victory market.
 This bet also starts with picking the winner.
-However, you also select the method of victory, either by KO, TKO, Disqualification, Decision, or Technical Decision.
+However, you will also select the method of victory.
+This is either by KO, TKO, Disqualification, Decision, or Technical Decision.

 The combination of these two outcomes makes for some excellent odds and payouts.
-For some events and available at some online sportsbooks, this wager can be expanded to predict the winner, method of victory, and the round in which the bout will end.
+For some events some online sportsbooks can also increase the stakes, so punters can predict the winner, method of victory, and the round in which the bout will end.

 This wager will give you some of the best payouts for a boxing wager and for good reason.
-There are numerous ways as to why a fight can end and predicting which one will happen can be very tough.
+There are numerous ways as to why a fight can end, and predicting which one will happen can be very tough.
 Of course, you have to know the fighters, their approaches, and their strengths.
-And also their defensive methods.
+As well as, their defensive strengths.
 This is a wager for seasoned gamblers with plenty of boxing experience.

-The Totals Rounds wager is the OVER/UNDER bet for boxing.
-In other sports, the OVER/UNDER is reserved for the total points scored in a game.
+The total rounds wager is an over/under bet for boxing.
+In other sports, the over/under market is reserved for the total points scored in a game.
 Here in boxing, it is for how many rounds the bout goes.
-The sportsbook will set the number of total rounds fought and you pick either less or more.
+The sportsbook will set the number of total rounds fought, and you pick either less or more.
 The number is always set with a .5 to take away any chance for a push on the wager.

-For instance, your sportsbook sets the OVER/UNDER at 7.5 rounds for an upcoming fight.
-You think the fight will go 7 rounds, or less so you bet the UNDER.
-If you thought the fight would end in the 8th or after, you’d take the OVER.
+For instance, your sportsbook sets the over/under at 7.5 rounds for an upcoming fight.
+So, if you think the fight will go seven rounds, or less so you bet on under.
+If you think that the fight would end in the 8th or after, you’d take the over.